dtm-labs/en.dtm.pub/docs/ref/proto.md

 HTTP as the most common protocol in front-end and back-end interaction, usually also used for back-end internal communication protocol.

 When dtm server starts, it listens to port 36789 by default to provide HTTP service.
-It is recommended that you use the SDK [dtmcli](https://github.com/dtm-labs/dtmcli) for a minimalist example of using HTTP, see [dtmcli-go-sample](https://github.com/dtm-labs/dtmcli-go- sample)
+You can use the SDK [client/dtmcli](https://github.com/dtm-labs/client/dtmcli) for a minimalist example of using HTTP, see [dtmcli-qs](https://github.com/dtm-labs/quick-start-sample/dtmcli-qs)

 For more advanced HTTP usage examples, please refer to the file with http under [dtm-examples](https://github.com/dtm-labs/dtm-examples)